 - Tune: Adjusts the playback pitch in the range of -36 to +36 semitones.
 Pressing Shift while turning the control allows for fine adjustments. - Tracking: When activated, the pitch follows the MIDI key position.
-When deactivated, the pitch won't follow the keyboard. - Release Trigger: When activated, the wavetable will be triggered when a MIDI note-off command is received. - t(ms) (Time, only visible if Release Trigger is activated): If you set this to a value other than 0, Kontakt will count from that value backwards in millisecond intervals when it receives a note, then stop the timer and provide its current value as a modulation source when it receives the corresponding note-off value.
-This way, you can make your Instrument respond to note durations, for instance by reducing the volume of your release sample after longer notes in order to make it fit a Sample with a natural decay. - Monophonic (visible only if Release Trigger is activated): This button affects how release samples will respond to note repetitions.
-When it's activated, playing a note repeatedly will cut off any previous release samples that are still sounding (if any), so that only one release sample will play at any time. - Position: Morphs between the waveforms included in the loaded wavetable. - Quality: Selects one of four types of interpolation applied to the wavetable read-out (LoFi, Medium, High and Best).
+When deactivated, the pitch won't follow the keyboard. - Release Trigger: When activated, the wavetable will be triggered when a MIDI note-off command is received. - Wavetable Position: Morphs between the waveforms included in the loaded wavetable. - Quality: Selects one of four types of interpolation applied to the wavetable read-out (LoFi, Medium, High and Best).
 Higher settings result in improved levels of accuracy and lower levels of aliasing noise, however require more CPU power. - Form Type: Selects one of 14 types of wave shaping that can be applied to the oscillator's phase.
-This fundamentally changes the way the wavetable is read out, therefore bending and warping the resulting waveform. - Form: Adjusts the amount of wave shaping applied to the oscillator's phase.
+This fundamentally changes the way the wavetable is read out, therefore bending and warping the resulting waveform. - Form Amount: Adjusts the amount of wave shaping applied to the oscillator's phase.
 The type of wave shaping can be selected using the Form Type drop-down menu. - Phase: Adjusts the reset point the oscillator's phase.
-This determines the sound's start position in the waveform when a new note is triggered. - Ph Rand(Phase Randomness): Adjusts the amount of randomness applied to the reset point of the oscillator's phase.
+This determines the sound's start position in the waveform when a new note is triggered. - Phase Randomness: Adjusts the amount of randomness applied to the reset point of the oscillator's phase.
 This creates random deviations of the sound's start position when a new note is triggered.
 When Phase Randomness is set to 100, the Phase control does not have an effect. - Inharmonic: Activates inharmonic mode, which allows you to stretch partials away from the harmonic series.
-When activated, the inharmonic control knob will appear. - Inharm: Adjusts the amount of detuning for the second wavetable oscillator.
-Only visible when Inharmonic mode is activated.
+When activated, the inharmonic control knob will appear.